2 External Flow

 The location of the separation point depends on several factors such as the Reynolds number, the surface roughness, and the level of fluctuations in the free stream, and it is usually difficult to predict exactly where separation will occur.

-Separation Region
+Definition: Separation Region

 When a fluid separates from a body, it forms a separated region between the body and the fluid stream.